geozeke/ubuntu/setupguides/vmguide-p2.md

 ## Step - 21:

 Let’s use the Linux Advanced Packaging Tool (*apt*) to complete a thorough update on your VM.
-Start the update process by entering this command in the terminal window and pressing the enter key (*Note: all commands will be followed by the enter key*):
+Start the update process by entering this command in the terminal window and pressing the <kbd>enter</kbd> key (*Note: all commands will be followed by the <kbd>enter</kbd> key*):

 ```
 sudo apt update && sudo apt -y upgrade